Skip to Main Content

 Evaluate Information for Credibility, Timeliness, Objectivity, and Authority.
 After reading an article ask:

-- First, who wrote it, and are the author’s affiliations known?
+- Who wrote it, and are the author’s affiliations known?

 - Does the language appear biased, or does the article present only one side of an argument?